JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

 * **Branch prediction** predicts which branch will be taken and execute instructions in that branch.
 Misses are costly, as the processor needs to roll back emptying the instruction pipeline.
 The processor state is nor fully restored, which leads to side-channel attacks.

-* **speculative prefetching** load instruction / data from memory to caches in the branch that is expected to be taken advance in the hope they will be executed (depends on branch predictions)
+* **speculative prefetching** load instruction / data from memory to processor along the branch that is expected to be taken advance in the hope they will be executed (depends on branch predictions)

 * **Memory management unit** is not shown but takes care of translation of virtual addresses to physical, checking the security bits of pages, etc.